 Your old clarinet may conjure up memories, but if it’s collecting dust under your bed in its case, it’s time to part with it.
 You can sell it or donate it so someone who will actually play it!
 Take a look at these 18 life-changing organizing ideas for hard-to-store stuff.

 You’ve been keeping your high school literature book around just in case you want to reread something, while your college books seemed important to keep because they pertain to your career.
 But, you know that you can find all of that information elsewhere, so donate those books and fill up your bookshelf with your favorite books and more that you’re looking forward to reading.
-Here are 30 fantastic ways to organize the house before back-to-school day.

 You keep hoping that incomplete deck of cards will come in handy, or that you’ll find those missing board game pieces, but you won’t.
 Let them go.
 Want a better place to store your games?
 Check out these 25 cool game room ideas.